 If you’re planning to camp inside the park there are plenty of options.
 Joshua Tree has eight campsites, Black Rock, Cottonwood, Indian Cove, Jumbo Rocks, Ryan, Belle, Hidden Valley and White Tank.
 Although the campgrounds are busy, you can make reservations ahead of time through Recreation.gov.

 If you can’t snag a reservation inside the park there are two Bureau of Land Management Disbursed Camping Areas nearby.
 These do not have water, bathrooms, or trash collection so make sure you come prepared.
-Additionally, you can find some great camping options in Joshua Tree through HipCamp.
+Additionally, you can find some great camping and glamping options in Joshua Tree through HipCamp.

 Traveling to the Desert?
 Read this first: